Formation of massive disk galaxies in the IllustrisTNG simulation: Introduction

 A lot of studies based on numerical simulations have shown great complexity between merger properties and the morphological transformation.
-Although merger is thought to take responsibility for the transformation from disk into spheroid, it is found that even major merger does not necessarily convert a disk galaxy into a bulge-dominant one \citep[e.g.][]{springel2005formation, hopkins2009disks, governato2009forming, athanassoula2016forming, eliche2018formation, wang2019comparing}.
+Although merger is thought to take responsibility for the transformation from disc into spheroid, it is found that even major merger does not necessarily convert a disc galaxy into a bulge-dominant one \citep[e.g.][]{springel2005formation, hopkins2009disks, governato2009forming, athanassoula2016forming, eliche2018formation, wang2019comparing}.
 In addition to the mass ratio of the merging pair, morphology of the remnant is related also to the (cold) gas fraction, the orbital configuration of the merging system (e.g. prograde versus retrograde), and the original morphology of progenitor galaxies, etc \citep[e.g.][]{barnes1996transformations, naab2003statistical, cox2006kinematic, robertson2006merger, hopkins2009disks}.
-A gas-rich merger leads to a disk-like remnant more frequently than a gas-poor merger \citep[e.g.][]{lotz2008galaxy, martin2018role, garrison2018origin, peschken2020disc}.
-Mergers with prograde orbital configuration are more likely to preserve the original disk morphology \citep[e.g.][]{hopkins2009disks, martin2018role}.
-Besides, \citet[][]{sparre2017unorthodox} showed that when AGN feedback is not strong enough, the products of major mergers may evolve more into star-forming disk galaxies.
+A gas-rich merger leads to a disc-like remnant more frequently than a gas-poor merger \citep[e.g.][]{lotz2008galaxy, font2017diversity, martin2018role, garrison2018origin, peschken2020disc}.
+Mergers with prograde orbital configuration are more likely to preserve the original disc morphology \citep[e.g.][]{hopkins2009disks, martin2018role, saburova2018malin, saburova2021observational}.
+Besides, \citet[][]{sparre2017unorthodox} showed that when AGN feedback is not strong enough, the products of major mergers may evolve more into star-forming disc galaxies.

 An effect of merger property on morphology transformation that has not been considered statistically is the type of merger orbit, in the sense that whether the two galaxies have head-on collision, or one galaxy spirals in around the other gradually.
 Merger orbit may have an important effect on the final morphology of the merger remnant.
-Head-on collisions can cause disruption of the pre-existing disks and lead to bulge-dominant remnants.
-On the other hand, spiral-in falling is less violent and may maintain the original disk structure more often.
-This effect is however, not considered in detail in previous works which mainly focused on the effect of cold gas fraction, orbital configuration, etc. Therefore in this work, when studying the morphology evolution of massive disk galaxies, we pay special attention to the effect of merger orbit type on the morphology of post-merger galaxies.
+Head-on collisions can cause disruption of the pre-existing discs and lead to bulge-dominant remnants.
+On the other hand, spiral-in falling is less violent and may maintain the original disc structure more often.
+This effect is however, not considered in detail in previous works which mainly focused on the effect of cold gas fraction, orbital configuration, etc. Therefore in this work, when studying the morphology evolution of massive disc galaxies, we pay special attention to the effect of merger orbit type on the morphology of post-merger galaxies.